All Products

 1. Click Save.

-If you use Java classes, such as a connector or a Java user-defined function (UDF), in your Flink Python deployment, you can perform the following operations to specify the JAR package of the connector or Java UDF.
+If your Flink Python job uses Java classes, such as a connector or a Java UDF, you must specify the JAR package for the connector or Java UDF.
+You can perform the following steps:

 1. Log on to the Realtime Compute for Apache Flink console.

-For example, if the draft depends on the two JAR packages that are named jar1.jar and jar2.jar, add the following configuration information:
+For example, to depend on multiple JAR packages named jar1.jar and jar2.jar, the configuration is as follows.

 pipeline.classpaths: 'file:///flink/usrlib/jar1.jar;file:///flink/usrlib/jar2.jar'